Bonus Pick: VigilKids

 - Can lead to emotional misunderstandings if used casually

 For couples who miss physical closeness, Obimy adds a fun twist.
-You can “send” hugs, kisses, or heartbeats that trigger animated vibrations on your partner’s device.
-It also tracks moods and feelings, making digital affection feel surprisingly real.
+You can "send" hugs, kisses, or heartbeats that trigger animated vibrations on your partner's device.
+It also tracks moods and feelings, making digital affection feel surprisingly real — especially in the small in-between moments where a full text feels like too much but you still want them to know you're thinking of them.

 Key Features: